Energy magnetization and transport in systems with a non-zero Berry curvature in a magnetic field: Acknowledgments

 \section{Acknowledgments}

 A. P. acknowledges support from the KVPY programme and S. M. thanks the Department of Science and Technology, Government of India for support.
 We thank Vijay Shenoy for discussions regarding the absolute value of the chemical potential appearing in several expressions.
+We thank the anonymous referees for their thoughtful comments and constructive criticism.

 \onecolumngrid